shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

 * The function to delete a group is not yet developed, please contact me.

 ---

+### Q. Why doesn't my Anki Streaks match the leaderboard streaks?

+If you customized “Next day starts at” you will need to set it manually.
+Please check if these settings match:

+* Leadearboard: Config -> Settings -> General -> The next day starts \[...] hours past midnight
+* Anki: Tools -> Preferences -> Review -> Scheduler -> Next day starts at \[...]

 ### Q. When will the new league start?
 * For now I have it set to tally after 3 days and start a new league on the next Monday.
 Because of time zone differences between countries and the time it takes mobile users to sync leagues on their PC.